Moet-be-Kier | Iron Man

 My time here was spent with Valentine and his large family, inventing a new way to communicate with each other every day.
 My French: too scholastic to sustain a speech and he didn’t speak it anyway.
 My head: too hard to learn the local dialect, a derivation of patois.

-I wrote another note in the notebook of experiences: “the voice sometimes produces only noise.
-While the eyes – through glances – know how to converse with the soul.”
+I wrote another note in the experience notebook: …The voice sometimes produces only noise.
+While the eyes – through glances – know how to converse with the soul. ”.

-I spent my time in the village of Mfan on the edge of the forest about 20km from Akonolinga.
+I spent my time in the village of Mfan at the edge of the forest about 20km from Akonolinga.

 The village came into existence in the middle of the last century when the French built a long red earth road cutting through the forest at the edge of the savannah.
 Along the way, the French wanted to lay long telephone poles.
 The people who lived inside the forest dragged themselves here to make some money.
 Entire villages were moved along this road.
 At some point, the French left.
 The road remained.
 Mud houses as well.
 The telephone poles were never installed.

 I spent my days in Mfan village at the edge of the forest with Valentine and his large family.
-And after the first moment of mockery and laughter at me-because I was white-Valentine and other men from the village took me with them to hunt in the bush.
+And after the first moment of mockery and laughter at me-because I was white-Valentine and other village men took me with them to hunt in the bush.

 Certainly not for the sake of it but for the need to eat.
 A hunt made up of running and chasing, yelling, calling, whistling, fire and smoke.
 A hunt for small prey: rats and rodents, and on lucky days, sometimes even some antelope, but only when the good African God of reference had the heart to make her appear.

-I spent my time with them and with them, I breathed, ate, “got dirty” — and then breathed again.
+I spent my time with them and with them I breathed, I ate, I “got dirty”… and then I breathed again.

-The name Valentine, with a hug and emotion in his deep black eyes gave me when we parted: Moet-be-Kier, the iron man.
+The name that Valentine, with a hug and the emotion in his deep black eyes gave me when we parted: Moet-be-Kier, the iron man.

 And this story is that time.